IcaroBichir/infocrazy/_posts/2016-06-22-use-postfix-with-aws-ses-or-gmail.markdown

 ### Before you start:

-> Generate your SMTP username and password ( [AWS SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html) ; [Gmail, will need App password](https://security.google.com/settings/security/apppasswords)
+> Generate your SMTP username and password ( <a href="http://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html" target="_blank">AWS SES</a> ; <a href="https://security.google.com/settings/security/apppasswords" target="_blank">Gmail, will need App password</a>

-> [Verify](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html) the domain and email addresses
+> <a href="http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html" target="_blank">Verify</a> the domain and email addresses

 > Check if your *certificate* exists